DOWNLOAD TESTDISK PROGRAM

 Deeper Search will also search for FAT32 backup boot sector, NTFS backup boot superblock, ext2/ext3 backup superblock to detect more partitions,

-it will scan each cylinder
+it will scan each cylinder | (click on thumb). |

 After the Deeper Search, the results are displayed as follows: